ellispatrick/sydSeq/Examples/pMim/pMimExample.md

 The following provides an example of how to use pMim.
-The markdown code that generated this html file can be doun on my github account at <a href="https://github.com/ellispatrick/sydSeq/blob/master/Examples/pMim/pMimExample.Rmd" target="_blank"> pMimExample.Rmd </a>.
+The markdown code that generated this html file can be found on my github account at <a href="https://github.com/ellispatrick/sydSeq/blob/master/Examples/pMim/pMimExample.Rmd" target="_blank"> pMimExample.Rmd </a>.
 Start by reading in the RNA-Seq and miRNA-Seq data.